NO MAN IS AN ISLAND

 Dr. James Collins

 Jeff Dingle is a New Brunswick-born actor now residing in Toronto.
 He is very excited to be performing in New Brunswick again for the first time in almost five years!
 Some favorite productions include Book Club (Port Stanley Theatre); The Birds and the Bees (Lighthouse/Showboat Theatre); Antony and Cleopatra, The Three Musketeers (Saint Lawrence Shakespeare); Skylight (Troubadour Theatre); Mourning Dove (Sudbury Theatre Centre); Model Wanted (NotaBle Acts); God’s Middle Name, Wally Finds His Inner Bear (Theatre New Brunswick Young Company); and the TV series Man Seeking Woman (FXX Network).
 He is a graduate of St. Thomas University and George Brown Theatre School.
 Love and gratitude to all the New Brunswick friends and family for years of encouragement and support.
+The participation of this Artist was arranged by permission of Canadian Actors’ Equity Association under the provisions of the Dance•Opera•Theatre Policy.

 Melissa is beyond excited to be welcomed aboard the ARC.
 As a Halifax-based actor she has performed as a puppeteer with Mermaid Theatre and has toured with Guess How Much I Love You across China and North America.
 Her recent theatre credits include: Alice in Alice In Wonderland, Viola in Twelfth Night, Pinocchio in Pinocchio, Regan in King Lear, As You Like It, Othello (Shakespeare By The Sea); Herbie in Herbie Dragons, The Return To Baker Street (Halifax Fringe); Veronica Sawyer in Heathers: The Musical (Whale Song Theatre).
 Melissa is a graduate of Dalhousie University.
 She sends love to her parents and to her number one fan, Jack.
+The participation of this Artist was arranged by permission of Canadian Actors’ Equity Association under the provisions of the Dance•Opera•Theatre Policy.

 Dr. William Harding

 Originally from Ottawa, Peter has made his home in Halifax since graduating from the Fountain School of Performing Arts in 2016.
 Select theatre credits include: This Is Nowhere (Zuppa Theatre Co.); Twelfth Night, Othello, Alice in Wonderland, Julius Caesar, All’s Well that Ends Well, Peter Pan, As You Like It, King Lear, Pinocchio (Shakespeare by the Sea); Peter Fechter: 59 Minutes (Matchstick Theatre); Miracle on 34th Street (Neptune Theatre); and HELLO CITY Presents: The Book Club (Halifax Fringe Festival).
 Film credits include: Let’s Get Physical (Pop TV); Terror in the Woods (Discover America); and Cavendish (CBC).
 Peter is also a cast member of HELLO CITY, a monthly improv at the Bus Stop Theatre.
+The participation of this Artist was arranged by permission of Canadian Actors’ Equity Association under the provisions of the Dance•Opera•Theatre Policy.